Do Machines Fail Like Humans? A Human-Centred Out-of-Distribution Spectrum for Mapping Error Alignment: Discussion

 \subsection{Establishing the Human–Human Behavioral Alignment Baseline}

 Human-human alignment patterns across the OOD spectrum strongly suggest that near-OOD and far-OOD regimes should be evaluated separately, as systems likely rely on different strategies across these conditions.
-In the near-OOD regime, humans show roughly uniform EC across distortions, suggesting that errors may primarily target "harder" undistorted images -- those that become ambiguous under minor degradation.
+In the near-OOD regime, humans show roughly uniform EC across distortions, suggesting that errors may primarily target ``harder" undistorted images -- those that become ambiguous under minor degradation.
 Such errors depend more on the stimulus than the observer.
-Human–human MA is also relatively high for near-OOD, meaning distortions which obscure the true class are also likely to suggest a \emph{specific} alternative, a "false lead" that consistently draws multiple observers toward the same incorrect response, reflecting strong stimulus-driven effects.
+Human–human MA is also relatively high for near-OOD, meaning distortions which obscure the true class are also relatively more likely to suggest a \emph{specific} alternative, a ``false lead" that consistently draws multiple observers toward the same incorrect response, reflecting strong stimulus-driven effects.

 In the far-OOD regime, this pattern shifts.
-EC degrades gracefully, indicating that individual differences in responses increases as distortions become more severe, reflecting observer dependence rather than purely stimulus effects.
+EC degrades gracefully, indicating that individual differences in responses increase as distortions become more severe, reflecting observer dependence rather than stimulus-driven effects.
 MA degrades more quickly than EC, suggesting that while false leads are still present, they become less common.
-This suggests that stronger distortions disrupt recognition in different ways from system to system.
+This suggests that stronger distortions disrupt recognition in different ways across systems.
 At extreme-OOD, both metrics flatline, implying no meaningful class information remains.
 MA in particular indicates that false leads are almost entirely absent.
-The absence of both accurate predictions and systematic error biases reflects a lack of meaningful human–human alignment in this regime where human–model alignment cannot be meaningfully assessed.
-Researchers should therefore avoid these conditions when drawing conclusions.
+The absence of accurate predictions and systematic errors reflects a lack of meaningful human–human alignment where model-human alignment cannot be meaningfully assessed.
+Researchers should therefore avoid these conditions when drawing conclusions about model-human alignment.